Washpool Creek Master Plan (completed)

 To align with Council’s strategic intent, Washpool Creek needs to be considered as more than just a concrete channel that conveys stormwater.
 Urban creeks can offer significant value-added benefits to the community moving forward.
 Council wants to see this potential realised by proactively planning for a healthy waterway that delivers increased social and environmental benefits, flood risk reduction, and improved sustainability and resilience.

-In developing the Master Plan, Council is seeking your input to help us understand the history of Washpool Creek together with the key values, constraints, and opportunities for these creek corridors.
-Your ideas and local knowledge will be vitally important in shaping the outcomes of the Master Plan, including a list of recommended actions moving forward.
+In developing the Master Plan, Council sought community input to help us understand the history of Washpool Creek together with the key values, constraints, and opportunities for these creek corridors.
+Your ideas and local knowledge were vitally important in shaping the outcomes of the Master Plan, including a list of recommended actions.

 • CLOSED: This survey has concluded.